byverdu/react-scaffold/README.md

 > yarn install
 > yarn start

-# There are some bash scripts that perform this tasks
+# There are some bash scripts that perform predefined tasks
-# you might need to make the scripts folder executable
+# you need to make the scripts folder executable
 > chmod +x ./scripts/*

 # Change your git remote url